 About

-I am a second year Ph.D. student at the University of Maryland, College Park in the Department of Computer Science advised by Prof. Hal Daumé III.
+I am a third year Ph.D. student at the University of Maryland, College Park in the Department of Computer Science advised by Prof. Hal Daumé III.
 I am broadly interested in fairness, explainability/interpretability, and trust/trustworthiness, especially as they relate to NLP.
-In my work, I consider questions like “How do we design and evaluate systems that align with human needs while minimizing the harms they can cause?” and “How can we design systems and interventions that help users understand the systems’ capabilities and limitations to create desirable outcomes?”
+More specifically, I am interested in fairness from a human-centered perspective.
+When people interact with a model exhibiting certain biases (or even a “debiased” model), what are the tangible effects/harms on the person?
+When people work together with a model to make decisions, how can we encourage outcomes that are more fair to the people effected by these decisions?

 Previously, I did a combined BS/MS in Computer Science (with a secondary major in Japanese Studies and a concentration in AI) at Case Western Reserve University, advised by Prof. Soumya Ray.